rumu10/OnlineGadget_AUST_CSE_3100_DatabaseProject/README.md

 # OnlineGadget_AUST_CSE_3100_DatabaseProject
-It was our academic team project in 3rd year.
+It was my project in 3rd year.
 The course was Database.

 Tool Used: Netbeans, wamp server